Yellow May Dun life cycle and 3 great fly patterns

 Yellow May Dun feature image

-I love the sight of a Yellow May Dun (Heptagenia Sulphurea) hatch because the flies glow bright yellow when the sun is shining and are difficult to miss.
+I love seeing Yellow May Dun (Heptagenia Sulphurea) hatch because the flies glow bright yellow when the sun is shining and are difficult to miss.
 Also, their appearance in May tells me that the start of summer is not far away.

 Habitat & lifecycle of the Yellow May Dun